How to Break Your Sugar Addiction

-Here are some strategies that we discussed, that I have found to be true and have been working for me:
+Here are some strategies that we discussed that have been working for me:

 For so many of us, sugary treats are a comfort.
 They are a reward after a long day, a way to unwind, a source of what feels like love in a difficult world.
 Without that comfort, you will feel deprived and it will be harder to break the habit.

-2) Don't switch in one addictive behavior for another
+2. Don't swap one addictive behavior for another.

 When you look for things that give you the same comfort or feeling that sugar does, don't use obvious options like wine or shopping (if spending can be a problem for you).
 It's all too easy to trade one addiction or compulsive behavior for another, and you really haven't changed anything.
 If anything you can make things worse for yourself.